Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Limitations and future directions

 \subsection{Generalization capability}

 The generalization capability of language-conditioned robot manipulation systems remains a central challenge for developing agents that can operate robustly across diverse, real-world scenarios~\citep{mon2025embodied}.
-Although current systems exhibit impressive performance within specific training domains ~\citep{wu2023tidybot,driess2023palme,black2024pi_0}, they often fail when faced with unseen language instructions, novel objects, or dynamic environments.
-This challenge reflects the context-dependent coupling of language, perception, and control: language is compositional and ambiguous, while physical environments are diverse and nonstationary.
-As a result, the mapping from language to action may overfit to limited data distributions, leading to unexpected behaviors when the robot encounters new situations or object configurations.
-This limitation primarily stems from insufficient semantic grounding, data sparsity, and the absence of effective mechanisms for adaptive knowledge transfer across tasks, spatial and temporal contexts, and varying robot dynamics.
-To achieve robust generalization in language-conditioned robot manipulation, we argue that future research could focus on the following key aspects: (i) \textbf{Data}: Developing large-scale, diverse, and multimodally aligned robot manipulation datasets to enhance semantic grounding. (ii) \textbf{Lifelong learning}: Integrating lifelong learning frameworks that enable continual adaptation and knowledge retention across evolving tasks and linguistic contexts. (iii) \textbf{Cross-embodiment alignment}: Establishing cross-embodiment alignment mechanisms to bridge semantic and control representations across heterogeneous robot morphologies.
+Although current systems exhibit impressive performance within specific training domains ~\citep{wu2023tidybot,driess2023palme,black2024pi_0}, their performance often degrades when faced with unseen language instructions, novel objects, unfamiliar task compositions, dynamic environments, or new robot embodiments.
+This challenge reflects the tightly coupled but uneven generalization properties of language, perception, and control: language is compositional and ambiguous, while physical environments are diverse and nonstationary.
+As a result, the mapping from language to action may overfit to limited data distributions, leading to unexpected behaviors when the robot encounters new situations, object configurations, or embodiment-specific dynamics.
+More fundamentally, such failures stem from insufficient semantic grounding, data sparsity, weak mechanisms for the continual adaptation of knowledge, and the lack of aligned representations that transfer across tasks, spatial and temporal contexts, and varying robot dynamics.

+To achieve robust generalization in language-conditioned robot manipulation, we argue that future research could focus on the following key aspects: (i) \textbf{Data}: Developing large-scale, diverse, and better multimodally aligned robot manipulation datasets across language, perception, and action so as to enhance semantic grounding and coverage. (ii) \textbf{Lifelong learning}: Integrating lifelong learning frameworks that enable continual adaptation and knowledge retention across evolving tasks and linguistic contexts. (iii) \textbf{Cross-embodiment alignment}: Establishing cross-embodiment alignment mechanisms to bridge semantic and control representations across heterogeneous robot morphologies and dynamics.
+Finally, these three aspects jointly affect the practical effectiveness of zero-shot capability.